 Ms. Cho work in Korea also includes Songdo First World Towers, which is the first residential district of Songdo IBD.
 The design for this community of 7,000 people implements the urban design principles of the master plan and incorporates the unique preferences of Korean residents.
 Ms. Cho was involved in unit planning, project coordination and completion of the construction documents.

 She also worked on the design of the Songdo Northeast Asia Trade Tower (NEATT), which rises over 1000 feet above the Yellow Sea and overlooks Central Park in Songdo.
-The NEAT Tower is the first of many commercial buildings within Songdo IBD and is currently the tallest tower in Korea.
+The NEAT Tower is the first of many commercial buildings within Songdo IBD.
 Ms. Cho developed various and unique unit types for both hotel and apartments to satisfy the unusual shape of the tower.